 “The views from that high feel very removed from everything,” says Anderson, “like being in an airplane.”
 Staying in the buildings throughout the course of an entire day, Anderson photographs the sun pouring in, unobstructed by other buildings, capturing the reddish glow of magic hour before sunset in Trump Tower at United Nations Plaza, in the 86th-floor home of Tatyana Enkin and Warren Estis, two of the residents he meets.

 "These distros were the daily working tools of photo editors, used for previewing, copywriting and layout before publication"

-In a time before online image archives and digital transfer services, this is how stories from the world’s photographers would land on the desks of photo editors.
-These distros were the daily working tools of photo editors, used for previewing, copywriting and layout before publication.
-From its inception in 1947, Magnum Photos produced hundreds of these press sets every year, and many classic distro archives can still be found in Magnum offices today.
-Some of these have ended up in museums and private collections.
+Prior to digitisation, print distributions, or ‘distros’, were the means by which stories from the world’s photographers would land on the desks of photo editors.
+These distros were the working tools of photo editors, used for previewing, copywriting and layout before publication.
+As an agency Magnum has – since its founding in 1947 – produced hundreds of these press sets each year.

 Harking back to the days of analogue, our contemporary version of the distro makes the work of Magnum photographers available to purchase as an unsigned set of eight 8×10” digital C-type prints.
 Each distro bears the Magnum Collection stamp and the photographer’s copyright stamp, and is accompanied by a printed page detailing the story and individual captions, each numbered as part of a limited edition of 100.